 Section 15126(a) of the CEQA Guidelines (14 CCR 15000 et seq.) requires that project objectives be set forth in an EIR in order to help define alternatives to the Proposed PROJECT that meet most of the basic project objectives.
 Moreover, a project may not limit the objectives of a project in such a way as to effectively confine the range of feasible alternatives that are available.
-Having taken into consideration the project objectives set forth by San Diego Gas and Electric (SDG&E) for the ECO Substation Project, Pacific Wind Development for the Tule Wind Project, and Energia Sierra Juarez U.S. Transmission, LLC, for the ESJ Gen-Tie Project (Section A of this EIR/EIS), the CPUC has identified the following basic project objectives used to screen alternatives:
+Having taken into consideration the project objectives set forth by San Diego Gas and Electric (SDG&E) for the ECO Substation Project, Tule Wind, LLC Pacific Wind Development for the Tule Wind Project, and Energia Sierra Juarez U.S. Transmission, LLC, for the ESJ Gen-Tie Project (Section A of this EIR/EIS), the CPUC has identified the following basic project objectives used to screen alternatives:

-- C-1 Accommodate delivery of renewable energy to meet state and federal renewable energy goals from wind and solar sources in San Diego County - C-2 Meet California's renewable portfolio standard (RPS) program requiring utilities to purchase 20% of energy from renewable sources by 2010 - C-3 Meet the Governor's Executive Order S-14-08 that increased the RPS goal to 33% by 2020 - C-4 Improve the reliability of the delivery of power to the communities of Boulevard, Jacumba, and surrounding communities.
+- C-1 Accommodate delivery of renewable energy to meet state and federal renewable energy goals from wind and solar sources in San Diego County - C-2 Meet California's renewable portfolio standard (RPS) program requiring utilities to purchase 20% of energy from renewable sources by 2010 - Meet California's renewable portfolio standard (RPS) under Senate Bill (SB) X1 2, which established a renewable energy target of 33% of total electricity sold to retail customers by 2020 Meet the Governor's Executive Order S-14-08 that increased the RPS goal to 33% by 2020 - C-43 Improve the reliability of the delivery of power to the communities of Boulevard, Jacumba, and surrounding communities.